 What do I need to prove to win my case?

-Just because a medical professional has made a mistake, it does not mean you will automatically be entitled to compensation.
+Just because a medical professional has made a mistake, it doesn’t mean you’ll automatically be entitled to compensation.
 To bring a successful claim for medical negligence, you will need to satisfy two legal tests known as ‘breach of duty’ and ‘causation’.

-- Causation – to establish causation you will need to show that the breach of duty directly caused you to suffer a physical or psychological injury that would not have otherwise happened.
+- Causation – to establish causation you’ll need to show that the breach of duty directly caused you to suffer a physical or psychological injury that would not have otherwise happened.

-It is essential to establish this link otherwise your claim will not succeed.
+It is essential to establish a link between the breach of duty and causation otherwise your claim will not succeed.
 You will then have to prove the extent of your losses and damage.

 How will my case be funded?

-ATE insurance – When we are acting on a no win no fee basis we may also advise our clients to take out a specialist type of insurance called After the Event Insurance Policy (ATE insurance).
-This is to protect you in the event your claim does not succeed.
-Your solicitor will explain this in more detail if you instruct us.
+- ATE insurance – When we’re acting on a no win no fee basis, we may also advise you to take out a specialist type of insurance called After the Event Insurance Policy (ATE insurance).
+This is to protect you if your claim isn’t successful.

-Legal Aid funding – Legal aid or public funding from the Legal Aid Agency is still available for some cases.
-However, Legal Aid is now limited to cases where a child has suffered a brain injury during pregnancy, birth, or shortly after birth, which has resulted in severe physical or mental disability.
-Legal Aid is means tested but it is the child’s assets who are assessed, not the parents.
-Consequently, virtually all new born children will be eligible for legal aid.
+- Public funding (legal aid) – Legal aid or public funding from the Legal Aid Agency is still available for some cases.
+However, Legal Aid is now limited to cases where a child has suffered a brain injury during pregnancy, birth, or shortly after birth, which has resulted in severe physical or mental disability

-Private funding – If we are not able to act for you on a ‘no win, no fee’ basis then it may be possible to instruct us to act on a private retainer.
+- Private funding – If we’re unable to act for you on a ‘no win, no fee’ basis then it may be possible to instruct us to act on a private retainer.

 Who pays the compensation?

-- NHS Claims – all NHS Trusts in England pay into a scheme called the Clinical Negligence Scheme for Trusts which is managed by NHS Resolution (NHSR) All compensation payments made by an NHS Defendant are paid from this fund.
+All NHS Trusts in England pay into a scheme called the Clinical Negligence Scheme for Trusts which is managed by NHS Resolution (NHSR).
+All compensation payments made by an NHS Defendant are paid from this fund.
 NHSR employs a panel of approved solicitors who represent NHS Trusts.

-- Claims against, GPs, private doctors or dentists –They arrange their own insurance with specialist private insurance companies.
+GPs, private doctors or dentists arrange their own insurance with specialist private insurance companies.
 These organisations are funded by premiums paid by their members.

 What can I claim compensation for?

-In a clinical negligence case you would be entitled to claim for two types of compensation:
+If you’ve suffered injury or damages due to medical negligence, you may be entitled to claim for two types of compensation:

 - Special Damages: Special Damages are the damages awarded for any past or future financial loss.
 These are individually calculated for each case.
 Special damages claims can comprise: